svmiller/simqi/cran-comments.md

 `devtools::spell_check()` results in a lot of typos, all of which are false positives.

-This is a new package of mine that I want as an initial development offering of mine.
+This is a new package of mine that I want as an initial development offering.

+## Feedback Upon Initial Rejection

+I neglected to notice that I was exporting internal functions, which would require me to properly document them.
+I can attribute that to me leaning on Roxygen to handle documentation for me, but forgetting some of the specifics of what I was doing for other packages that did not lean on Roxygen.